Internships in EU countries – Erasmus+ Student Mobility for Studies SMP

 - Students with child(ren) during international mobility

-For explanation of each target group, the exact requirements for receiving the top up, and the funding amount, please check the Declaration of Honor "Fewer Opportunities" for details.
+For explanation of each target group, the exact requirements for receiving the top up, and the specific funding amount, please check the Declaration on Honour "Fewer Opportunities" for details.
 The document represents at the same time the application for the granting of the Top Up as well as a contractual annex of the Erasmus+ grant agreements.

-If you are interested in applying for the top up, you have to fill in, sign and submit the declaration on honour via email to the International Office before the grant agreement is drawn up.
+If you are interested in applying for the top up, you have to fill in, sign and submit the declaration on honour to the International Office together with your application for the internship funding via the MoveON portal.

-Part 2 During the Mobility contains changes to the internship programme or internship period and, like Part 1, must be completed by you and confirmed by the responsible parties’ signatures at least four weeks before the originally planned end of the internship.
+Part 2 During the Mobility: contains changes to the internship programme or internship period and, like Part 1, must be completed by you and confirmed by the responsible parties’ signatures at least four weeks before the originally planned end of the internship in case changed to the original Learning Agreement have to be made.

 Please note the information in the documentation about completing Learning Agreement forms.